mlctrez/go-nats-app/README.md

     * In this small demo, no issues were encountered.
 Maybe it is not applicable.
 * [WebSocket Handler](api/api.go#L94) definitely needs to cover a few more error / connect / reconnect / disconnect cases.
+* As pointed out, this seems like a bit like re-inventing the wheel.
+    * This is not intended to replace the built-in nats websocket client with all of its fail over / cluster capabilities.
+Use that if that's needed.

 [![Go Report Card](https://goreportcard.com/badge/github.com/mlctrez/go-nats-app)](https://goreportcard.com/report/github.com/mlctrez/go-nats-app)